Counseling Degrees & Licenses in Utah

 Rocky Mountain University of Health Professions is a private, for-profit university focused on graduate healthcare education.
 It was established in 1998.

-Here, students can choose between a master of science in clinical mental health counseling or a master of science in school counseling.
+Here, students can choose between a master of science in clinical mental health counseling; clinical rehabilitation counseling; marriage, couples, and family counseling; school counseling; or a dual degree for students seeking more than one of the counseling concentrations.
 The school also offers a license-only program for candidates who already have a master’s degree in a related field.
 Their dual-degree programs allow students to pair a master’s in school counseling with a master’s in either clinical mental health counseling, addiction counseling, clinical rehabilitation counseling, or marriage, couples, and family counseling.

 • Location: Provo, Utah